Environment | In harmony with nature

 The Bilbao and the Usansolo Plants (Spain) organized “Green Power Car Race” and “Bridgestone Popular Solidarity Cycling” events with more than 1,800 participants.

-The Stargard Plant (Poland) is also involved in educational events to promote sustainable mobility such as “Bicycle Town”: an event organized in cooperation with the primary school and the Police Department of Stargard, including activities related to road safety and first aid.
-Exhibitions on ecological issues, collection of electro-waste and their replacement for plant seedlings, ecological knowledge quiz, and more were organized involving local community.
+The Stargard Plant (Poland) is also involved in educational events to promote sustainable mobility such as “Bicycle Town,” an event organized in cooperation with the local primary school and the Police Department of Stargard.
+Activities included events related to road safety and first aid.
+The local community was also involved in organizing exhibitions on ecological issues, collection of electro-waste and its reuse for plant seedlings, an ecological knowledge quiz, and more.

 Relevant information